taroIfElse/node-basicRestAPI/README.md

 # node-basicRestAPI

-A Template of API, it use MongoDB with Mongoose, JWT, Node+Express
+A Template of API, it use NodeJS+Express, MongoDB with Mongoose and JWT.